stgm/course-site/doc/final_grades.md

 # Calculating final grades

-To have the system calculate final grades, you can add a `calculations` section to `grading.yml`:
+To have the system calculate final grades, you can add a `calculation` section to `grading.yml`:

     calculation:
         final_grade: